HypeCheck

 What the Science Says

-Gluconolactone is a polyhydroxy acid (PHA) — a gentler cousin of alpha-hydroxy acids like glycolic acid — found naturally in honey and fruit.
-Applied to skin, it exfoliates dead cells, boosts moisture, and strengthens the skin's protective barrier.
-Clinical studies show it reduces acne lesions comparably to benzoyl peroxide, calms redness in rosacea, and delivers anti-aging benefits similar to glycolic acid, all while causing significantly less stinging and irritation.
+Gluconolactone is a polyhydroxy acid (PHA) — a gentler cousin of the alpha-hydroxy acids (AHAs) like glycolic acid — used primarily in topical skincare.
+Applied to skin, it exfoliates dead cells, improves moisture retention, and strengthens the skin's protective barrier.
+Clinical studies show it reduces acne lesions comparably to benzoyl peroxide, calms redness in rosacea, and delivers anti-aging benefits similar to glycolic acid — all with significantly less stinging and irritation.

 What It Doesn't Do